Suspect In Custody In Connection To Deadly Road Rage Shooting Near Bonner-Prendergast High School, Police Say

 Upper Darby police say both vehicles were stopped at a red light at Lansdowne Avenue and Winding Way when the man was shot and killed.

-The victim’s driver-side window was down, which indicated there was some sort of back-and-forth between the drivers.READ MORE: 'Doctors Said He's Brain Dead': Devastated Father Speaks Out After 15-Year-Old Son Shot In Wissinoming
+The victim’s driver-side window was down, which indicated there was some sort of back-and-forth between the drivers.READ MORE: NCAA Tournament Proving To Be Economic Slam Dunk For Philadelphia Businesses

 It happened between 7:50 a.m. and 8 a.m.
 Authorities say there were no school children in the area at the time of the shooting.